ClarenceZSK/Openwrt_Atheros_CSI_Tool_for_Netgear_WNDR3700v4/README.md

 When you search the target system, you cannot find **wndr3700v4** in the menu "Target Profile (Default Profile (all drivers))".
 Instead, you will see target _wndr3700_.
 But it only supports _wndr3700v1_ and _wndr3700v2_.
 Plese note that you need to first select **Subtarget  (Generic)** and select **generic devices with NAND flash**.
 Then return to the menu shown in the above figure, enter the "Target Profile" again, you can find and select **wndr3700v4** target.

 **Please** remember to compile the sendData and recvCSI by entering the CSI configuration as following figure shows:

 ![](https://camo.githubusercontent.com/40b92ef85a54a90ab39dc4f95bea51e6e1371e1c/687474703a2f2f706463632e6e74752e6564752e73672f77616e64732f41746865726f732f696d616765732f6d616b654353492e706e67)

 Then select the recvCSI and sendData as built-in modules as following figure shows:

 ![](https://camo.githubusercontent.com/c4894e38fc55d8a4171967ab873aea91878ea501/687474703a2f2f706463632e6e74752e6564752e73672f77616e64732f41746865726f732f696d616765732f726563764353492e706e67)

 **NOTE** If you want to use the injector mode, please select the lorcon as the built-in module.
 To select lorcon, please enter the Library section as following figure shows:

 ![](https://camo.githubusercontent.com/9310e8989f1b854606426952b7fd3918bd829481/687474703a2f2f706463632e6e74752e6564752e73672f77616e64732f41746865726f732f696d616765732f6c69625f6d616b652e706e67)

 and then find and select loron:

 ![](https://camo.githubusercontent.com/a57347f460571f8acf1afab880e2cd9d1bdb6581/687474703a2f2f706463632e6e74752e6564752e73672f77616e64732f41746865726f732f696d616765732f6c6f72636f6e2e706e67)

-**note** There is a conflict between two modules: _libustream-openssl_ and _libustream-mbedtls_.
+**NOTE** There is a conflict between two modules: _libustream-openssl_ and _libustream-mbedtls_.
 Please exclude one of them in the Library section.

 #### Compile
 Build by: